veradefi/iot-governance/docs/source/hypercat.rst

 .. http:get:: /cat

    Search for cat indexed by IotBlock via Hypercat.
-If you make a request without specifying any query parameters you will receive a **400 Bad Request** response, as the IotBlock API currently requires you to specify some criteria when querying our catalogue.
+If you make a request without specifying any query parameters you will receive all Catalogue Items associated with the Catalogue.

    **Example Request**: